 “There is the Music of Heaven in all things and we have forgotten how to hear it until we sing”St. Hildegard of Bingen

-In Catholic Ministry at Georgetown, music is firmly integrated into the prayer life of the university.
-As musicians in the service of the Church, the primary mission of Georgetown’s Catholic Music Ministers is to inspire the sung prayer of the university community when it gathers for worship and to enhance the Catholic identity of Georgetown by giving voice to the beauty of the liturgy.
+Music is firmly integrated into the worship and prayer practices of Catholic Life at Georgetown.
+As musicians in service to the Church, the mission of Georgetown’s Catholic Music Ministry is to inspire the sung prayer of the university community when it gathers for worship and to enhance the spiritual life of Georgetown by giving voice to the beauty of the liturgy.

 Catholic Music Ministry at Georgetown draws on the rich diversity of the Church’s musical tradition and celebrates a variety of musical styles and genres.
 Our choirs and ensembles include students, faculty, staff, and alumni of all ages, majors, musical experience, and religious backgrounds.
 There is a place for everyone in Catholic Music Ministry at Georgetown and you don’t need to be Catholic to participate – just a love of music.
 There are a number of opportunities available.
 We invite you to explore using the links below.
 Should you have any questions, or to express your interest in participating, please email Dr. Russell Weismann, Director of Music at firstname.lastname@example.org.